hmlongco/Factory/Sources/Factory/Factory.docc/Debugging/Testing.md

 In your unit test setUp function you can *push* the current state of the registration system and then register and test anything you want.

+Then in the teardown you can *pop* the stack, eliminating all of your changes and restoring the container to its original state before the push.

+This lets each set of tests start from the same state, irregardless of what the prior tests had changed.

 The following example assumes we're using the shared container.

 ```swift